-Another option to explore in this scenario is to have Reporting Tasks monitoring the flow for big queues.
+Another option to explore in this scenario is to have Reporting Tasks monitor the flow for big queues.

 This is accomplished by implementing an effective permanent write-ahead logging and information repository.

 Yes, you may handle HDF with a single Ranger deployed on the HDP.
-Nevertheless, the Ranger that comes with HDP doesn't include NiFi service definition, and so must be installed manually.
+Nevertheless, the Ranger that comes with HDP doesn't include NiFi service definition and must be installed manually.